Female Business Owners – It’s time to take on Global Markets!

-Being forced to work online meant that we all became quite comfortable with Zoom and Google Meet.
+Working online forced us to become quite comfortable with Zoom and Google Meet.

 The Australian business landscape is slowly changing.

-Australia is a country that is economically supported by the dominance of small businesses, with 34% of small business owners being women.
-What is exciting about Australian small businesses is that we lead the charge for being innovative when we collaborate with international partners.
+According to The Ministers Treasury Australia, number of female small businesses owners increased by 24% between 2006 and 2021.
+What is exciting about Australian small businesses is that we lead the charge for being innovative.
+When we collaborate with international partners.
 This means that we are open to sharing ideas and learning to benefit both parties.What is exciting about Australian small businesses is that we lead the charge for being innovative when we collaborate with international partners. #smallbizwomen Click To Tweet

-In 2020 the market for manufacturing opened up and our interest in innovation saw a push for more women to be involved in STEM industries.
+In 2020 the market for manufacturing opened up and our interest in innovation.
+There was a push for involving more women in STEM industries.
 And this means that these areas are more open to opportunity for you.